Tuition & Financial Aid for EdD

 Is This A Good Investment?

-Graduates from programs like ours often find employment in a variety of education leadership positions.
-Below are the average salaries for some of these professions.
+Graduates from programs like ours often find employment as an Elementary School Teacher.
+Here in DC the starting salary for this occupation is around $53,000.
+After a few years, teachers should expect to see their income increasing towards the median salary here in DC, which is $77,000.
 Of course, pay scales and plans will be specific to the district in which you’re employed, so make sure to check with them regarding starting salaries, annual pay increases, and other bonuses related to your level of education or experience.

 Vice President (VP), Human Resources (HR)